RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 All the other options are incorrect because they imply that virtual and physical cannot coexist when in fact they need to coexist to work correctly.

 ### Question # 39 - Which of the following is a risk that stems from a virtualized environment?
-A. Live virtual machines in the production environment are moved from one host to another in the clear.
+A. **Live virtual machines in the production environment are moved from one host to another in the clear**.
 B. Cloud data centers can become a single point of failure.
 C. It is difficult to find and contract with multiple utility providers of the same type (electric, water, etc.).
 D. Modern service level-agreement (SLA) demands are stringent and very hard to meet.